 Why?
 Because many things can change during the course of the divorce process.
 When maintenance (alimony) and/or child support are part of the settlement it has a direct impact on either the debt load or the income stated in the mortgage application.
 The same applies to marital debt.
 When one party will be ordered as responsible for the payment of that debt – it also has a direct impact on the mortgage application.

-Please be sure to discuss with me whether you have already filed or anticipate filing a petition for divorce in the near future so we can determine a game plan and set realistic expectations for a smooth closing.
+Please be sure to discuss with me whether you have already filed or anticipate filing a divorce petition in the near future so we can determine a game plan and set realistic expectations for a smooth closing.